Our Tour recommendations are based on thousands of activities completed by other people on komoot.

 Using a good, solid bike lock will keep your mind at rest if you’re leaving your bike alone in the city while you get a coffee and a snack.
 Put the lock through your frame, your front wheel and the post or bike rack.

-Explore more of England: Browse the best Cycling Routes in other regions.
+Explore more of Greater London: Browse the best Cycling Routes in other regions.